CDC-IITDH/cdc-placement-website-backend-NotificationsApi/README.md

   "url":"<url>"  //leaving url empty("") will keep the url to default(portal) }
 ```
-##   /addopening/
+##   addopening/
 request_type:```post``` \
 request_format:
 ```
 {
-"token":"<your encoded token here>"
+"token":"<your encoded JWT token here>"
 }
 ```
 your encoded token's payload must be

 ```
 {
-  "id":"<id>",(can be students or admins or s_admins) "company":"<name>",
+  "id":"<id>",
+  "company":"<name>",
   "role":"<role>",
   "deadline":"%Y-%m-%d %H:%M:%S"
  }
 ```
- resending same id will update the details existed
+ * resending same id will update the details existed which can be used to update deadline